fatihkkarakas/UI-SPEC-DOCUMENT/README.md

  2. Admin
  3. SuperAdmin
 * The "Enable" option should be on the screen as a check box, unlike other information.

+## Administration Screen
+On this page, some information of users registered in the system should appear.
+The information to be displayed is as follows:

+* User ID
+* Username
+* Email
+* Enabled (User activity(true/false)) Only "Enabled=true" users should appear on the screen by filtering with the "Hide Disabled User" button in the button container.
+Admin should be able to update their information by clicking on an existing user.
+There should be a filter icon and a sort icon next to the information titles.
+An example table is shown below.
+ID	İkinci Başlık	Email	Enabled
+1	AdminUser	admin@piworks.net	true
+2	Test User	testuser@piworks.net	true

+## Design Details
+* In the screen divided into "New User" and "Administrator", this screen should be on the left.
+* The color of the title section of the table should be #0E98E5.
+Text and icons must be white in color.
+Text font size should be 12.
+* In the section with user information, the colors should be consecutively white and lightblue.
+The texts should be 12 pts in black.